 - You cannot receive credit for military service if you receive credit for the same service under another retirement system.
 However, this restriction doesn't apply if you will be eligible to retire from the federal government for service in the reserve component.

-- If you are receiving disability benefits from the Veterans Administration and are not eligible to receive a regular age and service retirement benefit now or in the future, you may be eligible to purchase your active duty service.
+- If you are receiving disability benefits from the Veterans Administration and are not eligible to receive a regular age and service retirement benefit now or in the future, you may be eligible to purchase your active-duty service.
 You will need to provide a copy of your most recent Retiree Account Statement (RAS).
-This can be obtained at https://myPay.dfas.mil, by phoning 800-321-1080, or writing to the address below.
+This can be obtained on the myPay website, by calling 800-321-1080, or writing to the address below.

 Defense Finance and Accounting Service